xwmario/Warez/README.md

 - [TorrentInvites](http://torrentinvites.org) - (insecure) - #1 to buy, trade, sell or find free Tracker Invites!
 - [TorrentKing](http://anonym.es/?https://torrentking.io/) - Torrentking is a popular movie torrent site.
 - [Torrentz2](http://anonym.es/?https://torrentz2.eu/) - A good replacement of the defunct Torrentz.eu.
+- [Torrents-csv.ml](https://torrents-csv.ml) - An open-source torrent search engine tracker for all sorts of torrents.
 - [Trackers list](http://anonym.es/?https://github.com/ngosang/trackerslist) - An updated list of public BitTorrent trackers which you can add in e.g. QB.
 - [WebOas](http://anonym.es/?https://weboas.is/) - A search engine designed to find warez, music and other stuff in public dirs.
 - [xbit.pw](http://xbit.pw/) - (insecure) - A Magnet site search engine.